ultraviolet3/DataClean/README.md

 run_analysis.R
 The run_analysis.R code performs the following;
+A.      The run_analysis.R requires the following libraries
+        - data.table
+        - dplyr

+B.      The run_analysis.R will perform the following:
 1)	Checks if the data files exist in the working directory of the user

         a.
 If the data directory “UCI HAR Dataset” exists then the code proceeds to step 2.